 - What is the event?

-When creating a new event, you will navigate through four different parts of the process to gather the information to the questions above (Who, When, Where, What).
+When creating a new event, you'll navigate through four parts of the process to enter information that answers the questions above (Who, When, Where, What).
 While a significant amount of data is entered, a user can complete the process in just a few minutes.

 - Part I - The Who